 1: The burden of Tyre.
 Howl, ye ships of Tarshish; for it is laid waste, so that there is no house, no entering in: from the land of Chittim it is revealed to them.
 2: Be still, ye inhabitants of the isle; thou whom the merchants of Zidon, that pass over the sea, have replenished.
 3: And by great waters the seed of Sihor, the harvest of the river, is her revenue; and she is a mart of nations.
 4: Be thou ashamed, O Zidon: for the sea hath spoken, even the strength of the sea, saying, I travail not, nor bring forth children, neither do I nourish up young men, nor bring up virgins.
 5: As at the report concerning Egypt, so shall they be sorely pained at the report of Tyre.
 6: Pass ye over to Tarshish; howl, ye inhabitants of the isle.
 7: Is this your joyous city, whose antiquity is of ancient days? her own feet shall carry her afar off to sojourn.
 8: Who hath taken this counsel against Tyre, the crowning city, whose merchants are princes, whose traffickers are the honourable of the earth?
 9: The LORD of hosts hath purposed it, to stain the pride of all glory, and to bring into contempt all the honourable of the earth.
 10: Pass through thy land as a river, O daughter of Tarshish: there is no more strength.
 11: He stretched out his hand over the sea, he shook the kingdoms: the LORD hath given a commandment against the merchant city, to destroy the strong holds thereof.
 12: And he said, Thou shalt no more rejoice, O thou oppressed virgin, daughter of Zidon: arise, pass over to Chittim; there also shalt thou have no rest.
 13: Behold the land of the Chaldeans; this people was not, till the Assyrian founded it for them that dwell in the wilderness: they set up the towers thereof, they raised up the palaces thereof; and he brought it to ruin.
 14: Howl, ye ships of Tarshish: for your strength is laid waste.
 15: And it shall come to pass in that day, that Tyre shall be forgotten seventy years, according to the days of one king: after the end of seventy years shall Tyre sing as an harlot.
 16: Take an harp, go about the city, thou harlot that hast been forgotten; make sweet melody, sing many songs, that thou mayest be remembered.
 17: And it shall come to pass after the end of seventy years, that the LORD will visit Tyre, and she shall turn to her hire, and shall commit fornication with all the kingdoms of the world upon the face of the earth.
 18: And her merchandise and her hire shall be holiness to the LORD: it shall not be treasured nor laid up; for her merchandise shall be for them that dwell before the LORD, to eat sufficiently, and for durable clothing.

 Today we are reading Isaiah chapters 21, 22 & 23.
-Chapter 21 has three sections, v1-10 is the prophets burden regarding the desert of the sea (Babylon) v11-12 is his burden for Dumah and 13-17 is the burden of Arabia.
+Chapter 21 has three sections, v1-10 is the prophets burden regarding the desert of the sea (Babylon) v11-12 is his burden for Dumah and v13-17 is the burden of Arabia.
 In the first passage Isaiah sees the Medes and Persians, who are sent by God, besieging Babylon.
 And he sees the feasting of Babylon and of the destruction of the city while they feasted.
-This story is told in the Book of Daniel and it is the famous incident of the writing on the wall.
+This story is told in the book of Daniel and it is the famous incident of the writing on the wall.
 The invasion will be like a tornado passing through the land.
 Babylon falls to the invaders and all the abominable idols are destroyed.
 Then in v11 he speaks about Dumah – Edom.
 (This is an abbreviation of Idumea.)
-They ask about their end and Isaiah says ask another time.
+They ask about their end and Isaiah says, ask the Lord again another time.
 In v13-17 Isaiah brings to us his burden for Arabia.
 He describes the diminishing of the nation within a year.
 In chapter 22 Isaiah outlines his burden for the valley of vision - The Persian invasion.
 Then he describes the godless joy of those besieged v1-3.
 Isaiah says don’t look at me weeping because this is a day of great trouble v4-5.
 Elam (The Persians) will invade the land with a massive army v6-11.
 They come to Jerusalem.
 They count the houses and do various military building projects to destroy the city.
 The Lord calls for a day of mourning v12 weeping, baldness and sackcloth.
 Yet the inhabitants feast and they say lets eat today because tomorrow we will die.
 The Lord called on them to fast but they feasted.
 In v15-25 Isaiah brings a message to Israel.
 He foretells their captivity and says that their leader will wear the kings robes.
 The key of David will be given to him.
 He will open so that none can shut and shut so that none can open.
 The Lord will secure him there immoveable.
 Chapter 23 is the burden of Tyre.
-The passage is divided into two describing the former and latter times.
-V1-14 is the former times.
+The passage is divided into two describing the former and latter times, v1-14 is the former times.
 Tyre is going to face destruction on an immense scale.
 Tyre was going to become the profit of the nations.
 (Mart is the profit of commerce.)
 The ships of Tarshish (Spain) will be astounded at her destruction.
 Then Isaiah foretells of a time when for 70 years Tyre will be laid waste.
 The whole time of Nebuchadnezzar’s reign.
 Then the Lord will bring destruction on the city for her spiritual adulteries with the nations.